radelmann/reUnderScore/readme.md

 Partial Clone of the underscore.js library.
-For the purpose of preparing for the HackReactor technical interview.

 You can clone or download this repo.
 Once you have done so, from the root directory of the repo, run: